2023 Most Popular Economics Bachelor's Degree Schools in California

 Full Economics at University of Southern California Report

-California State University - Sacramento did quite well in this year’s ranking of the most popular places for economics students to get a bachelor’s degree.
-It came in at #10 on the list.
-Located in the large city of Sacramento, Sac State is a public college with a fairly large student population.
+California State University - Sacramento ranked #10 on this year’s Most Popular Economics Bachelor’s Degree Schools in California list.
+Located in the city of Sacramento, Sac State is a public college with a very large student population.

 About 25% of the students majoring in economics at the school are women while 75% are male.